geospaitial-lab/aviary/docs/how_to_guides/cli/how_to_register_your_own_component.md

   [register_tiles_processor]: ../../api_reference/tile/tiles_processor/tiles_processor.md#aviary.tile.register_tiles_processor

-#### Verify the registration and discovery of a custom tiles processor
+#### Verify the registration of a custom tiles processor

-To verify that our own tiles processor was registered and discovered correctly, we can use the [`aviary plugins`][aviary plugins] command.
+To verify that our own tiles processor was registered successfully, we can use the [`aviary plugins`][aviary plugins] command.

 ```
-aviary plugins /path/to/our/plugins_dir
+aviary plugins --plugins-dir-path /path/to/our/plugins_dir
 ```

-This command lists the registered plugins.
+This shows the registered plugins.

   [aviary plugins]: ../../cli_reference/aviary_plugins.md